 Guidelines for Submission:

 • Written submissions must be sent as a Word document attached to an email to email@example.com.

 • Art submissions must be sent as either a Word document (in the case of poetry, non-academic writing, etc.) or a high-resolution image file (in the case of painting, sculpture,etc.)

 • Written submissions must be in twelve point Times New Roman and no more than 20 pages double-spaced (essays must not exceed 6000 words).

 • Academic essays must include an abstract not exceeding 200 words.

 • All citation information must be in the Chicago style with footnotes.

 • Non-academic written works such as creative writing, literary criticism, psychological analysis, philosophical and religious discourse, and poetry are acceptable for review.

 • For visual art, the inclusion of a title and short description of your work are encouraged.

 • Author contact information must be on a separate sheet in a separate file.
+This page should include your name, the institution where you are an undergraduate, your expected year of graduation, and your email.
 Please do not include author information on the individual pages of the submitted paper.